eisforeugene/orm-just-tech-news/instruction.md

-protect passwords in user-routes.js install bcrypt and incorporate it into the user model to hash password hash password after updating the password in User
+protect passwords in user-routes.js install bcrypt and incorporate it into the user model to hash password hash password after updating the password in User create login route for authentication using using a post route
+    compare and verify the hashed pw with an instance method on the user model definition